 Day 2 will have breakout sessions that look forward towards new workforce arrangements:

 We are also launching our annual Innovation in Public Health awards today too.
 The awards recognise and showcase practitioners’ exceptional work in collaborative working, education and training, and translating evidence into practice, as well as commemorating the innovative research work of the late Allison Thorpe.

-The-all important Innovation in Public Health awards are open for nominations from today and the closing date for nominations is 26 February 2021, so if you think you know someone who deserves a nomination, don’t delay!
+The-all important Innovation in Public Health awards are open for nominations from today and the closing date for nominations is at 5pm on 5 March 2021, so if you think you know someone who deserves a nomination, don’t delay!
 You can find out more about the awards and make your nomination here.

 To find out more and to register for the Conferences, please click the links below.
 Registration is FREE and you can register for one or both of the two days.

 Tickets will be available until 31 March 2021: